 NFT games have been created by smaller companies and are becoming more popular in the mobile gaming industry, despite the fact that western AAA developers have yet to announce any games centred around NFTs.
 When players use NFT games as a secondary source of income, Central and Southeast Asia have shown a particularly favourable response.
 The Sandbox, Gods Unchained, and DeFi Kingdoms are among the best-known games.
 In the most prominent game, Axie Infinity, each creature (referred to as an axe) has its own unique NFT with its own strengths and weaknesses.
 It is an Ethereum-based battler that falls in between Hearthstone and Pokémon-style fighting.
 Axie, however, was just the victim of an unprecedented hack that cost an estimated $625 million USD in losses.

 In order to ensure that all funds are recovered or returned, the creators, Sky Mavis, stated that they are "working with law enforcement agencies, forensic cryptographers, and our investors."
 They also stated that they would make adjustments to try to prevent other malicious attacks.
 Many gamers who depend on the game for their livelihood have been devastated by the exploit and are now pleading with the hacker to return their stolen cash.
-The most well-known NFT game experiencing such a significant breach raises concerns about the financial security of blockchain games, their acceptance in society, and the safety net systems in place to safeguard consumers who invest their money and confidence in NFT games.
+The most well-known NFT game experiencing such a significant breach raises concerns about the financial security of blockchain games, their acceptance in society, and the safety net systems in place to safeguard consumers who invest their money and confidence in the NFT gaming.

 To commemorate the 35th anniversary of Castlevania, Konami released an NFT collection of artwork and animated gifs.
 They were able to sell all 14 NFTs for an average price of $12,000 per meaningless database entry on Opensea despite the contempt of many players.
 Apparently, if the present owners sell these NFTs, Konami receives a sizable 10% fee.
 The undead horror of loot box NFTs, or GFTs as Atari called them, was brought to us by the reanimated corpse of Atari.
 GFTs were NFTs with mystery images, and players weren't able to determine which image their NFT was until the big reveal on February 28.
 Although several are being resold by the original customers on Opensea, they appear to have sold out (an NFT marketplace powered by Ethereum).
 According to Atari, GFT owners will be able to access a future VIP club in The Sandbox, an Ethereum-based game metaverse, using their GFTs.